The Best Alcohol Treatment For An Effective Recovery

 Although it is rare, some high-risk clients require hospitalisation prior to undergoing primary alcohol rehab.
 This applies to those that have severe medical or mental health complications, requiring stabilisation through intensive medical treatment.

 A full medical alcohol detox helps diminish and control alcohol withdrawal symptoms and remove cravings.
 This makes detoxing from alcohol much safer, comfortable and achievable.

 Alcohol & Dual Diagnosis Rehab

 Any additional problems that are identified aside of alcoholism, will be treated simultaneously whilst you are in our care.
-This includes dual diagnosis illnesses such as depression, anxiety, ptsd and eating disorders.
+This includes dual diagnosis illnesses such as depression, anxiety, PTSD and eating disorders.

 We have found it imperative to treat all disorders presenting at the same time.
-Neglecting to treat one, can lead to relapse of the other.
+Neglecting to treat one, can lead to a relapse of the other.